 Capitalizing on the human capital is possible once you know not only the strengths of the employees, but also knowing where each employee can contribute best.
 And this happens when you have good knowledge about the business as well.
-Both things together will help the company to strategically progress in their business goals.
+Both things together will help the company to strategically progress in its business goals.

 This involves recognizing the particular stakeholders i.e. the top management, employees, potential employees, and everyone else who falls under the corporate umbrella.
-It also involves being considerate about their specific needs and requirement, developing a bridge between all of them and based on it comprehending the year’s targets of the organization.
-Once you have a clear understanding of the vision of the business, you will then also be able to develop the culture that will help accomplish the set targets easily and at a faster pace.
+It also involves being considerate about their specific needs and requirement, developing a bridge between all of them, and based on it comprehending the year’s targets of the organization.
+Once you have a clear understanding of the vision of the business, you will then also be able to develop a culture that will help accomplish the set targets easily and at a faster pace.

 Once you are well acquainted with how your organization’s managers work, you can plan better to provide training programs that help rectify their weaknesses or recognize the talent that would best support their initiatives and management style to enhance the overall value of both the individual employee and his or her department.

-KEEP ENHANCING YOUR SKILL SET
+KEEP ENHANCING YOUR SKILLSET

 Learning is a continual process.
-And you must make sure that you keep enhancing your skill set.
+And you must make sure that you keep enhancing your skillset.
 This could be through e-learning, sector-based seminars, training courses or simply taking up projects that are complementary to the HR profile.
 It will provide you the much-needed exposure to different verticals and help you to learn and grow more.
 The manager can set up periodic skip meetings with the top management which will help him realize if he is in line with the management’s vision of the organization and also his own profile.

 Devoting time to building a strong network with professionals in the HR field across sectors is the fastest way to increase your knowledge and your skills and also develop your business connections.
-Discussions with ‘like-mind’ HR professionals are extremely rewarding.
+Discussions with ‘like-mind HR professionals are extremely rewarding.
 These discussions provide you different industry perceptions and standpoints which will eventually help you build a knowledge base and confidence to become a strategic partner in your company.

-Success is not just defined by what you know, but who you know.
+Success is not just defined by what you know, but by who you know.
 Your professional network will help you in finding the best talent and training staff for your organization.

 Also, do not forget about social media!
 Social media platforms like Facebook and LinkedIn are great tools for growing a person’s professional network, enabling professionals in many industries to organize, grow and maintain contact with their networks much more easily.